milfeld/benchpro/README.md

 ### Install

 In order to use BenchTool you need to install a local copy of the configuration and template files for your user account.
 This process also creates the directory structure for building applications and running benchmarks.
+By default the user files are installed into $HOME/benchtool and referenced with the $BT_HOME environment variable within the BenchTool module.
+The application and result working directories are $SCRATCH/apps and $SCRATCH/results and referenced with $BT_APPS and $BT_RESULTS respectively.
+These paths and variables can be changed as needed.

 1. Load the BenchTool module, this adds the BenchTool Python package to PYTHONPATH and sets some environment variables.
 ```